 A bone infarction is a term used to refer to osteonecrosis within the metaphysis or diaphysis of a bone.
 A medullary infarct is a fairly equivalent term to bone infarct but is less frequently used.
-The term may also be applied to some cases involving the epiphysis, but should not be used to describe subchondral osteonecrosis, when avascular necrosis is preferred.
+The term may also be applied to some cases involving the epiphysis, but should not be used to describe subchondral osteonecrosis, in which case avascular necrosis is preferred.
 Bone infarctions have numerous causes and have fairly distinctive imaging features on conventional radiography, CT and MRI.

 Infarction begins when blood supply to a section of bone is interrupted.
 Once an infarct is established, a central necrotic core develops which is surrounded by a hyperaemic ischaemic zone.
 With time collagen granulation tissue becomes layered around the necrotic core.
 Demarcation between the normal surrounding marrow, the ischaemic zone and the necrotic core accounts for many of the radiographic appearances of bone infarcts.